 IoT is taking over the world and India is no different.
 Companies and organizations from different sectors are transforming with the help of IoT.
 With time, the potential of IoT will be limitless, and it will help connect globally.
 In the future, we will be surrounded by smart cities where IoT will play an important role.

 What is IoT technology?

-The Internet of Things (IoT) is the concept of connecting any device (so long as it has an on/off switch) to the Internet and to other connected devices.
+The Internet of Things (IoT) is the concept of connecting any device to the Internet and other connected devices.
 The IoT is a giant network of connected things and people all of which collect and share data about the way they are used and about the environment around them.